-Unfortunately, however, when you generate income through long-term rentals such as this, the IRS will eventually want their slice of the pie.
-Of course, you can usually work with your accountant to deduct expenses such as repairs and maintenance to reduce your tax liability, but you will eventually need to pay what's owed.
+When you generate income through long- or short-term rentals, the IRS will eventually want their slice of the pie.
+Of course, you can work with our real estate accountants to deduct expenses such as repairs and maintenance to reduce your tax liability.

 There are a number of situations and scenarios where this rule may come in useful.
 However, the most common uses that our team of Atlanta rental property accountants sees on a regular basis are: